-Creation of the textile research laboratory: GEMTEX
+Creation of the textile research laboratory : GEMTEX

-Creation of apprenticeship training
+Creation of work-studies program

 Integration into the EPE - Etablissement Public Expérimental "Université de Lille

 Charles Louis Ferdinand Dutert was born in Douai in 1845.
 He died in Paris in 1906.
-He is the architect of the ENSAIT.
+He was the architect of the ENSAIT.
 He was a highly regarded man at the end of the 19th century.

 After a brilliant education at the Beaux-Arts in the 1860s, he received the Grand Prix de Rome for Architecture.
 He then spent 5 years in Italy where he worked on the restoration of the Imperial Palace of Rome on Mount Palatine.
-He was appointed Government Architect in 1882 after important works realized: renovation of the City Hall of Paris, Palais des Machines for the Universal Exhibition of 1889 or the Museum of Natural History in Paris.
+He was appointed Government Architect in 1882 after important works realized: renovation of the City Hall of Paris, Palais des Machines for the Universal Exhibition of 1889 or the Museum of Natural History of Paris.